anmolagarwal999/Concurrency-and-Synchronization-Methods/stint_1/ans_2/readme.md

 > **Inviting students to take part in its next vaccination phase**
 > In this function, the vaccination zones decides the number of students to allow in current vaccination phase and then keeps iterating through the students as long as its does not fulfill its current quota.
-However, if it discovers that no students are waiting, then it begins it's vaccination phase even if the quota partially filled.
+However, if it discovers that no students are waiting, then it begins it's vaccination phase even if the quota is partially filled.

 ```c=